SokratisKok/web-login-system/README.md

 - Forgot password
 - Delete account message

-Style is created with SASS and is very basic but flexible to changes after all.
+Info and Settings:
 - For database credential modify /login-system/config.php
 - All the functionality of the submit buttons is written in /login-system/functions.php
 - Modify the paths in various files to redict the user in your preferred page.

+* Style is created with SASS and is very basic but flexible to changes after all.